 7) Seeking more Google reviews

 To make customers trust your business, genuine customer reviews single-handedly does the trick.
-It’s hard to deny the fact that Google reviews plays a major part in attracting more customers.
+It’s hard to deny the fact that Google reviews play a major part in attracting more customers.

-You can also use BirdEye review generation feature to generate more positive reviews.
-BirdEye sends automated requests in different ways such as email, drip campaigns, Facebook etc. According to a survey conducted by Dimensional Research, 90% of respondents claimed that positive reviews affected their purchasing decisions, with 86% say negative reviews were also an influence.
+You can also use Birdeye review generation feature to generate more reviews.
+Birdeye sends automated requests in different ways such as email, drip campaigns, Facebook etc. According to a survey conducted by Dimensional Research, 90% of respondents claimed that positive reviews affected their purchasing decisions, with 86% say negative reviews were also an influence.